Honor 200 alternatives

 TDD: N40, N77, N78

-Both phones feature AMOLED displays.
-They have the same 120 Hz refresh rate.
-Vivo V40 also has a brighter display with 4500 nits, improving outdoor visibility.
-Notably, Vivo V40 has a higher resolution display, resulting in sharper visuals.
+Both Honor 200 and Vivo V40 feature AMOLED displays, offering vibrant colors and deeper blacks.
+Both smartphones offer the same 120 Hz refresh rate.
+Vivo V40 also boasts a brighter screen with 4500 nits of peak brightness, enhancing outdoor visibility.
+Notably, Vivo V40 offers a higher screen resolution, resulting in sharper visuals and more detailed content.